Jessica is an experienced pet mom with dogs, cats, rats, fish, axolotls, a gecko, chickens, and ducks.

 Chickens are fun, curious creatures, which can sometimes lead them on to other people's property.
 This isn't always a big deal, but if your neighbors are not so friendly, this could cause some tension.

 If your neighbors are not friendly and you can't keep your chickens on your own property, then you may have no other option than to keep them in a chicken run.
 Also, free-ranging could risk your chickens' safety if your neighbors have dogs that are not trained around chickens.

 3. You Might Lose Your Eggs

-Compared with the other cons this one is not too big of a deal, but sometimes chickens will decide to lay eggs in some strange places.
-I have heard of several people wondering why they are not seeing the right amount of eggs in the egg box, only to find a huge stash later.
-For some people, this is just something that comes with the territory, but if you are keeping chickens solely for the eggs this might be something to take into consideration.
+Compared with the other cons, this one is not too big of a deal, but sometimes chickens will decide to lay eggs in strange places.
+I have heard of several people wondering why they are not seeing eggs in the egg box, only to find a huge stash later.
+For some people, this is just something that comes with the territory, but if you are keeping chickens solely for the eggs, this might be something to take into consideration.

 Ways to Keep a Chicken Run Exciting

 Although free-ranging is many people's first choice it might not work for everyone.
 If you decide to keep your chickens in a run there are things you can do to make it more enjoyable for them: